-The latest figures released by the Finance & Leasing Association (FLA) show that the point of sale (POS) consumer car finance market reported new business volumes down 2% in February, compared with the same month in 2016, while the value of new business was up by 2% over the same period.
+The latest figures released by the Finance & Leasing Association (FLA) show that new business in the point of sale (POS) consumer new car finance market fell 1% by value and 13% by volume in May, compared with the same month in 2016.
+This is in line with the fall in private new car sales over the same period.

 Commenting on the figures, Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said: